JanMalch/ngx-material-table-mediator/projects/ngx-material-table-mediator/README.md

   super(table, paginator, sort);
   // ...
-  // due to inheritance this cannot be called by the super class every time this.ngOnInit(); // you don't have to call this in the constructor.
+  // due to inheritance this cannot be called by the super class every time super.ngOnInit(); // you don't have to call this in the constructor.
 It depends on your use case.
 }
 ```